papiro/infra/README.md

 # Infrastructure Repository

-A collection of production-ready DevOps constructs, automation tools, and patterns for AWS-based deployments.
-This repository demonstrates infrastructure as code, configuration management, and deployment automation best practices.
+A collection of reusable DevOps constructs, automation tools, and patterns for AWS-based deployments.
+This repository demonstrates infrastructure as code, configuration management, and deployment automation practices for developers building and managing their own infrastructure.

 ## Repository Structure